Roboy/roboy_dialog/docs/developer_manual/2_Code_Structure_overview.rst

 | Output device      | de.roboy.io.OutputDevice                         |
 +--------------------+--------------------------------------------------+

 The interfaces are deliberately simple, containing only 0 - 2 methods that have to be implemented.
-Once you implemented your new classes include them in the personality used in ``de.roboy.dialog.ConversationManager``, if you only implemented single states or directly in ``de.roboy.dialog.ConversationManager`` for everything else.
+Once you implemented your new classes include them in the personality used in ``de.roboy.dialog.Conversation``, or create your own personality.
+Some static things, especially more complicated I/O devices or input analyzers need to be added to ``roboy.dialog.ConversationManager`` or other places.
+Please have a look at :ref:`_Development tutorials`.